Chapter 41:

 I slowed a little, my steps echoing off the walls.

 “Well...
 Mostly because I’ve met someone like her before.
 Someone who goes with their own sense of justice without thinking about the consequences.
 She doesn’t think twice—she just does things.
 It was the same when she asked us to help with this case.
-And when something doesn’t go her way, she just waits for someone else to help her… like in the shopping mall.”
+And when something doesn’t go her way, she just gives up, hoping that someone will save her… like in the shopping mall.”

 That’s probably why Rex is so worried about her.
 If she keeps acting like that, someone’s going to get hurt.